jundalisay/spblist/content/en/research/mohammad/quran/sura-009b.md

 {{< s v="47" >}} Had they mobilized with you, they would have added only to your difficulties, and they would have spread rumors in your midst, trying to sow discord among you.
 Some of you are avid listeners to them.

-48. They tried to cause conflict before, and they hatched plots against you, until the truth prevailed, and the command of Allah became evident—in spite of their dislike.
+<sup>48.</sup> They tried to cause conflict before.

+They hatched plots against you, until the truth prevailed and the command of Allah became evident—in spite of their dislike.

-49. Among them is he who says, “Excuse me, and do not trouble me.”
+<sup>49.</sup> Among them is he who says, “Excuse me, and do not trouble me.”

 In fact, they sunk into trouble.

-50. If something good happens to you, it upsets them; and if a calamity befalls you, they say, “We took our precautions in advance,” and they depart, happy.
+<sup>50.</sup> If something good happens to you, it upsets them.

+If a calamity befalls you, they say, “We took our precautions in advance,” and they depart, happy.

-51. Say, “Nothing will happen to us except what Allah has ordained for us; He is our Protector.”
+<sup>51.</sup> Say, “Nothing will happen to us except what Allah has ordained for us.
+He is our Protector.”

 In Allah let the faithful put their trust.

-52. Say, “Are you expecting for us anything other than one of the two excellences?
+<sup>52.</sup> Say, “Are you expecting for us anything other than one of the two excellences?

 As for us: we are expecting that Allah will afflict you with a punishment from Himself, or at our hands.
 So wait, we are waiting with you.”

-53. Say, “Whether you spend willingly or unwillingly, it will not be accepted from you.
+<sup>53.</sup> Say, “Whether you spend willingly or unwillingly, it will not be accepted from you.
 You are evil people.”

-54. What prevents the acceptance of their contributions is nothing but the fact that they disbelieved in Allah and His Messenger, and
+<sup>54.</sup> What prevents the acceptance of their contributions is nothing but the fact that they disbelieved in Allah and His Messenger, and

-55. Let neither their possessions nor their children impress you.
+<sup>55.</sup> Let neither their possessions nor their children impress you.
 Allah intends to torment them through them in this worldly life, and that their souls depart while they are disbelievers.

-56. They swear by Allah that they are of you.
+<sup>56.</sup> They swear by Allah that they are of you.
 But they are not of you.
 They are divisive people.

-57. Were they to find a shelter, or a cave, or a hideout, they would go to it, rushing.
+<sup>57.</sup> Were they to find a shelter, or a cave, or a hideout, they would go to it, rushing.

-58. And among them are those who criticize you in regard to charities.
+<sup>58.</sup> And among them are those who criticize you in regard to charities.
 If they are given some of it, they become pleased; but if they are not given any, they grow resentful.

-59. If only they were content with what Allah and His Messenger have given them, and said, “Allah is sufficient for us; Allah will give us of His bounty, and so will His Messenger; to Allah we eagerly turn.”
+<sup>59.</sup> If only they were content with what Allah and His Messenger have given them, and said, “Allah is sufficient for us; Allah will give us of His bounty, and so will His Messenger; to Allah we eagerly turn.”

-60. Charities are for:
+<sup>60.</sup> Charities are for:
 - the poor and the destitute
 - those who administer them
 - reconciling hearts